hassony2/useful-computer-vision-phd-resources/Awesome-resources-for-better-writing-of-computer-vision-papers.md

 Please think carefully about your reviews.
 In particular, it's a good idea to avoid ad-hoc policy innovations, which can occur with the best of intentions.
 Here is an example.
 Author submits a paper relying on a dataset that cannot be public.
 Reviewer takes the position that this means the results cannot be trusted, and rejects on these grounds.
 The problem with this review is that it's clearly about a matter of CVPR policy, rather than about the paper's content.
 We have clear policies about double submission and plagiarism.
 CVPR doesn't have a policy about non-public datasets, and it's unfair for reviewers to invent one of their own.

-#### When You're Done

-When you have finished with your review, you should destroy any paper manuscript and/or supporting material you received.
-See the Ethics guidelines below.
 </details>

 ## Writing advice from those who know best !